o3de/o3de.org/content/docs/user-guide/remote-content/use-a-remote-repository.md

 ## Using Project Manager to access O3DE remote repositories
 ### Add a remote repository

-You can add O3DE remote repositories from the **Remote Sources** page in Project Manager which you can access from the **Engine** tab, or from the **Gem Catalog** right panel menu.
+You can add existing O3DE remote repositories from the **Remote Sources** page in Project Manager which you can access from the **Engine** tab, or from the **Gem Catalog** right panel menu.
 1. Press the **Add Repository** button.
 In the dialogue box that opens you can supply the URL or local path for a Gem repository.

     ![Add Remote Source Dialog](/images/user-guide/remote-content/ProjectManagerAddRemoteSource.JPG)

 1. If you have a URL for an online Gem repository, copy and paste it into the `Repository Path` field and press the **Add** button.
-1. Alternatively, if you want to add an O3DE remote repository from your local hard drive, press the folder button to open the `Browse` dialog box, select the folder with the O3DE remote repository, press the **Select Folder** button, and finally press the **Add** button.
+1. Alternatively, if you want to add an O3DE remote repository from your local hard drive, enter a local path on your computer or press the folder button on the right side of the Repository Path field to open the `Browse` dialog box, select the folder with the O3DE remote repository, press the **Select Folder** button, and finally press the **Add** button.

 A new entry will be added to the list of remote sources, and the Gems, Projects and Templates provided by the O3DE remote repository will be available to download and use.